 A sophomore in high school, he started playing the guitar two years ago.
 Once a week, his grandfather would instruct him on the basics of the instrument.
 He learned a few chords but never felt inspired to stick with it.

 Among his prized possessions of his late father are the homemade videos of John playing impromptu concerts for his siblings and parents with the same guitar he now uses in his sessions with Gina Gonzalez.

-"I don’t have quite a lot of things that I can look at say, ‘this was something that he loved and held and played as well,’” James said of the guitar’s significance.
+"I don’t have quite a lot of things that I can look at and say, ‘this was something that he loved and held and played as well,’” James said of the guitar’s significance.
 "It’s a really special experience having that guitar that was his and knowing that he played just the same as I am now.”